burrt/compsci-docs/_v1/cs-notes.md

 A closure is basically a block of code (lambda/anonymous function) that can be executed at a later time but maintains the environment which it was first created.
 This allows it to continue reference and hold state of those variables in the containing method.

 Basically the C# compiler will recognize the closure being created and will promote the local variables into a compiler generated class which the delegate can be invoked and maintain and use the local variables.
-This means if you were to create a closure on a **disposable** or **mutatable** object, you can easily hit non-deterministic behaviour with `NullReferenceException`.
+This means if you were to create a closure on a **disposable** or **mutatable** object, you can easily hit non-deterministic behavior with `NullReferenceException`.

 ```cs
 static void Main(string[] args)